-The connotations of tags are important.
+The connotations of dialogue tags are important.
 It would be strange, for example, for a character to ‘sneer’ the words ‘I love you’, since the word ‘sneer’ connotes contempt rather than affection.
 Unless their words ran counter to how they truly felt.
 Even then, this would maybe need additional, clarifying narration.

 Given that there are countless verbs that can take the place of ‘said,’ should you simply find a stronger, more emotive one and use that?

 Here are some tips for using dialogue tags such as said and synonyms for said well: